 * Use the right fuel – It’s a good idea to buy fuel in small quantities because fuel varies for different seasons.
 If your mower is also used in the winter, it most likely will have a different fuel type than what is required during the warmer months.
 Keeping parts clean and using fresh fuel will make your engine run more efficiently.
 If your mower contains old gas from the last season that did not have a fuel stabilizer added, consult your local gas station on how to properly dispose of it and start with fresh gas.

 * Clean the carburetor – If the fuel wasn’t stabilized before storing your equipment, it’s possible that it gummed up the carburetor.
 Various additives can help address this problem.
 If an additive doesn’t work, you might need to disassemble the carburetor and clean as recommended by your user’s manual or service dealer.
 This requires considerable small engine knowledge, so it might be a good idea for most people to bring their lawn mower to a professional to be cleaned.

 Kohler Engines provides a series of small engine maintenance videos that will guide you on performing these simple maintenance operations.
 A list of maintenance tips, maintenance schedules and an online version of the owner’s manual are also provided at www.kohlerengines.com.

 Courtesy of ARAcontent

-We, at Gardening on a Dime, hope that you found a tip or two to help you keep your lawn mower running in top shape.
+We hope that you found a tip or two to help you keep your lawn mower running in top shape.
 No one should have to pull a cord until it feels like one arm is longer than the other or the shoulder has been dislocated.
 And certainly, no one should be all dressed up in the front yard in full working gear with no place to go.